maxboeck/mxb-jekyll/README.md

 ## Installation

 This site runs on [Jekyll](https://jekyllrb.com/docs/installation/#requirements), so you will need Ruby in version 2.2.5 or higher.
-If not you can get a recent Ruby version through Homebrew (on OSX) There are two types of dependencies necessary to get started:
+There are two types of dependencies necessary to get started:

 Ruby dependencies (Gems) are managed with bundler.
 Navigate to the root directory with the site's `Gemfile`, then do: